-With an interest-only mortgage, your monthly payment pays only the interest charges on your loan, not any of the original capital borrowed.
-This means your payments will be less than on a repayment mortgage, but at the end of the term you’ll still owe the original amount you borrowed from the lender.
+With an interest-only mortgage, your monthly payment covers only the interest charges on your loan, not any of the original capital borrowed.
+This means your payments will be less than on a repayment mortgage.

 There are two ways to repay your mortgage: